What Makes Blossom Water Different From Other Botanical Essence Waters?

 An Inspired Thought Blooms

-As I reached down to place the root ball of the first shrub in its newly dug hole, my head amidst all of its blossomed branches, I was momentarily stopped in my tracks by the captivating citrusy fragrance.
-In that instant, a thought occurred to me.
-What if drinking water could be infused with the essence of flowers such as these?
-The prospect had immediate appeal to me.
+As I reached down to place the root ball of the first shrub in its newly dug hole, my head amid all of its blossomed branches, I was momentarily stopped in my tracks by sunlight shining through those soft white petals and by their captivating citrus fragrance.
+As always in the face of nature’s charms, my mood automatically brightened.
+Suddenly I thought to myself, “Wouldn’t it be amazing if there were a healthy and refreshing drink that could evoke this same feeling — a way, literally, to drink in the essence of such experience?”
 Trish still remembers that day when I stormed into the house, leaving a trail of dirt behind me, to tell her of my new idea.

 Its Concept is Validated